arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/README.md

 Make sure to have the latest version of JDK 1.8 installed.

-Add it in your root `build.gradle` at the end of repositories.
+In your project's root `build.gradle` append the jcenter repository to your list of repositories.

 ```groovy
 allprojects {